Child protection orders

 However, the Childrens Court can make a decision about an application for a child protection order even if you don’t attend court.

 When deciding whether to grant a child protection order, the court considers the information presented by you, your family, and the Department of Child Safety, Youth and Women (DCSYW).

 The court can grant a child protection order only if it believes that the child needs protection from harm and does not have a parent who is willing and able to provide protection.
 The court must be sure the order is necessary to ensure the child’s safety.

 You and/or your child may appeal against a child protection order within 28 days.
 If you wish to appeal, get legal advice quickly.

 Changing a child protection order

-If circumstances change, either you or Child Safety Services, within the Department of Communities, Child Safety and Disability Services, can apply to change the order by:
+If circumstances change, you or Child Safety Services (within DCSYW), can apply to change the order by:

 - extending it for a further period of time